Norway • efi.no

 Tom joined Watsi on August 11th, 2016.
-Four years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tom's most recent donation traveled 5,400 miles to support Eliud, a 41-year-old truck driver and father of two from Kenya, to fund surgery to repair a fracture so that he can work and support his family.
+Six years ago, Tom joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tom's most recent donation traveled 4,500 miles to support Eliud, a 41-year-old truck driver and father of two from Kenya, to fund surgery to repair a fracture so that he can work and support his family.